-(b) activities intended to modify the genetic heritage of human beings which could make such changes heritable except for preventive or therapeutic purposes;
+(b) activities intended to modify the genetic heritage of human beings which could make such changes heritable, except for preventive purposes;

 (c) activities intended to create human embryos solely for the purpose of research or for the purpose of stem cell procurement, including by means of somatic cell nuclear transfer, if it's planned that embryos develop for more than fourteen days or if there are other valid alternatives.